 The Swedish-language immersion programme starts in early childhood education or in preprimary education at the latest, and continues in comprehensive school.
+If the pupil has Swedish language skills, it is possible to start the Swedish-language immersion from the first grade in school.
 New schoolchildren who have started Swedish-language immersion in early childhood education or in pre-primary education go to the primary school that is in their own language immersion path.
-Learn more at hel.fi/language-immersion.
+Learn more at hel.fi/languageimmersion.